OpenEVSE/openevse_esp32_firmware/readme.md

 - Integration with an OpenEnergyMonitor emonPi is straightforward:
   - Connect to emonPi MQTT server, [emonPi MQTT credentials](https://guide.openenergymonitor.org/technical/credentials/#mqtt) should be pre-populated
   - Enter solar PV generation / Grid (+I/-E) MQTT topic e.g. if solar PV is being monitored by emonPi CT channel 1 enter `emon/emonpi/power1`
-  - [MQTT lens Chrome extension](https://chrome.google.com/webstore/detail/mqttlens/hemojaaeigabkbcookmlgmdigohjobjm?hl=en) can be used to view MQTT data e.g. subscribe to `emon/#` for all OpenEnergyMonitor MQTT data.
-To lean more about MQTT see [MQTT section of OpenEnergyMonitor user guide](https://guide.openenergymonitor.org/technical/mqtt/)
+  - [MQTT lens Chrome extension](https://chrome.google.com/webstore/detail/mqttlens/hemojaaeigabkbcookmlgmdigohjobjm?hl=en) or [MQTT Explorer](http://mqtt-explorer.com/) tools can be used to view MQTT data e.g. subscribe to `emon/#` for all OpenEnergyMonitor MQTT data.
+To lean more about MQTT see [MQTT section of OpenEnergyMonitor user guide](https://guide.openenergymonitor.org/technical/mqtt/).
   - If using Grid +I/-E (positive import / negative export) MQTT feed ensure the notation positive import / negative export is correct, CT sensor can be physically reversed on the cable to invert the reading.

 ### Operation